Digital-Naeem/Accenture-Data-Analytics-And-Visualization-virtual-Internship/README.md

 # Task 1 -
 ### Understanding the Project:
 **A data analyst bridges the gap between business insights and raw data.**
-- Mae Mulligan, a Managing Director at Accenture, is spearheading the collaboration with Social Buzz as the client lead.
-After analyzing Social Buzz's project brief, Mae has brought together a diverse team of Accenture specialists to tackle the project effectively.
-A project kick-off meeting with Accenture's internal team has been scheduled for tomorrow morning.
+- Mae Mulligan, Managing Director at Accenture, is leading the collaboration with Social Buzz and has analyzed the project brief to align team efforts.
+- A project kick-off meeting with Accenture's internal team is scheduled for tomorrow morning to initiate the work efficiently.

 ### About Social Buzz:
 Social Buzz is a rapidly growing enterprise facing challenges due to their scaled operations.
 They currently lack sufficient internal resources to manage their growth effectively. *About Client* : [Social Buzz](https://github.com/Digital-Naeem/Accenture-Data-Analytics-And-Visualization-virtual-Internship/blob/main/Data_Analytics%20Brief.pdf)